At the age of 16, she founded the now recognized chorus Arpegio, a female vocal group that would innovate in the choral music of his country.

-In 2002, he traveled to the United States to continue his studies in Jazz at the prestigious University of North Texas and in 2005 he moved to New York to work at the Julliard School and, later, at the Lincoln Center for the Performing Arts.
+In 2002, she traveled to the United States to continue her studies in Jazz at the prestigious University of North Texas.
+In 2005 she moved to New York to work at the Julliard School and, later, at the Lincoln Center for the Performing Arts.

-In 2007 she returned to Lima to take charge of the Orchestra project, which he would rename as Jazz Jaus, the first cultural space specialized in the dissemination and non-profit musical training for social transformation.
+In 2007 she returned to Lima to take charge of the Orchestra project.
+She would then rename it Jazz Jaus, the first cultural space specializing in the dissemination and non-profit musical training for social transformation.

 In 2008, together with the Institute of Ethnomusicology of the Pontifical Catholic University of Peru, it would win funding from the Prince Claus Foundation of the Netherlands to take music to various socially vulnerable areas of Peru.